tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 {lang="python",linenos=off}
 	slug = models.SlugField(blank=True)

 However, this is less than desirable.
 A blank slug would probably not make any sense, and at that, you could define multiple blank slugs!
-How could we then identify what category a user is referring to? **A much better solution** would be customise the admin interface so that it automatically pre-populates the slug field as you type in the category name.
+How could we then identify what category a user is referring to? **A much better solution** would be to customise the admin interface so that it automatically pre-populates the slug field as you type in the category name.
 To do this, update `rango/admin.py` with the following code.

 {lang="python",linenos=off}
 	from django.contrib import admin